NilaierMusic/L.A.T.E/README.md

 ## ⚙️ Configuration
 A configuration file `nilaier.late.cfg` will be generated in your `BepInEx/config` folder after running the game with the mod installed once.

-You can edit this file directly using a text editor, **OR** you can use an in-game configuration editor mod for easier adjustments!
+You can edit this file directly using a text editor.

-*Recommended:* Use [**REPOConfig** by nickklmao](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/) to edit the settings directly within the game's main menu!

 <details>
 <summary>Click to view all settings</summary>